adbailey1/DepAudioNet_reproduction/README.md

 **Prerequisites**

+This was created using Python 3.7, future versions of Python may not be compatible with the packages in the environment files.

-Install miniconda and load the environment file from environment.yml file
+Install miniconda and load the environment file from environment_conda.yml file

 `conda env create -f environment.yml`